Vaughn Grissom Player Props: Braves vs. Marlins

-The Atlanta Braves and Vaughn Grissom, who went 1-for-4 with an RBI last time in action, take on Sandy Alcantara and the Miami Marlins at Truist Park, Wednesday at 7:20 PM ET.
+The Atlanta Braves, including Vaughn Grissom (batting .281 in his past 10 games, with four RBI), take on starting pitcher Sandy Alcantara and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Marlins.

 Vaughn Grissom Game Info & Props vs. the Marlins